yaphatak48/ALML_Application1/README.txt

 Conclusion: There is not much difference between acceptance rate between drivers who go to a bar more than once a month and are over the age of 25 to the all others
 """
 Based on the acceptance rates based on cases cased described earlier, it is very clear that drivers who go to bars atleast once a month has ~71% chance of accepting the Bar coupon.

 Passangers, marital status or age doesn't affect the acceptance rate that much.
 """

+###############OWN ANALYSIS AND INVESTIGATION CASE BELOW##############
+#Finding out how income affects acceptance of coupon
+#Finding the acceptance rate for 3 income categories below 1)income less than
+50k 2)income between 50k and 100k 3)income more than 100k

+Total number of drivers who accepted the coupon based and has income more than 100k =   1004
+Portion of drivers who accepted the coupon and has income more than 100k 13.9251040221914 %

+Total number of drivers who accepted the coupon based and has income between 50k and 100k=   2324
+Portion of drivers who accepted the coupon based and has income between 50k and 100k 32.23300970873787 %

+Total number of drivers who accepted the coupon and has income less than 50k = 3882
+Portion of drivers who accepted the coupon and has income less than 50k 53.84188626907074 %
+"""
+Based on the acceptance rates based on 3 income categories , it is very clear that drivers with income less than 50k has ~50% chance pf accepting the accepting the Bar coupon.

+"""